Harry Potter and the Half-Blood Prince

 The inciting incident occurs at 17 minutes when Dumbledore reveals his plan: Harry must get a critical memory from Professor Slughorn about Horcruxes.
 This mission will define Harry's sixth year and is essential to defeating Voldemort..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Harry decides to use Felix Felicis (liquid luck) to get Slughorn's true memory.
+This indicates the protagonist's commitment to Harry decides to use Felix Felicis (liquid luck) to get Slughorn's true memory.
 This represents his active choice to fully commit to Dumbledore's mission and take responsibility for the war effort., moving from reaction to action.

 At 70 minutes, the Midpoint arrives at 46% of the runtime—arriving early, accelerating into Act IIb complications.
-Of particular interest, this crucial beat Harry successfully retrieves Slughorn's true memory using Felix Felicis.
+Notably, this crucial beat Harry successfully retrieves Slughorn's true memory using Felix Felicis.
 The memory reveals Voldemort created multiple Horcruxes - at least six.
 What seemed like a victory becomes a crushing revelation of how difficult the task ahead truly is., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 102 minutes (66% through) represents the emotional nadir.
 Here, Dumbledore drinks the cursed potion in the cave to retrieve the locket Horcrux, becoming completely vulnerable and weakened.
-The mentor who seemed invincible is reduced to a broken, pleading figure - foreshadowing the "whiff of death" to come., shows the protagonist at their lowest point.
+The mentor who seemed invincible is reduced to a broken, pleading figure - foreshadowing the "whiff of death" to come., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 112 minutes initiates the final act resolution at 73% of the runtime.
 Snape reveals he is the Half-Blood Prince, forcing Harry to confront that his success came from Voldemort's ally.
 Harry realizes he must continue Dumbledore's mission alone.
 The locket was a fake - R.A.B.
 Got there first.
 New information reshapes the quest., demonstrating the transformation achieved throughout the journey.